Reenforcements/FPGAComputer/Planning/ComponentsAndAssembly.md

 - Shift left logical
 - Shift left logical variable
+	- Remember, don't limit it to 5 bits.
+Just add a check that if its 32 or greater, output zero.
 - Shift right arithmetic
 - Shift right arithmetic variable
 - Shift right logical